cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   This means that documents you get from Unix, where a new line is characterized only with the character LF) are getting longer [LF is changed into CR/NL].
 So the validation of a signature could fail.

+- Text boxes within dialogs are build with two different editor controls.
+  They handle pressing the enter key at the key board differently:
+  a) Scintila: Enter adds CR/NL and moves the cursor to the next line.
+  b) Standard MFC editor: Pressing Enter moves the focus away from
+                          the text editor and tries to trigger the OK button.

 - Display of special mathematical characters within the HTML help:
   Microsoft's HTML-Help calls the predefined Microsoft Internet Explorer